-Responsible for Communications, Works and ICT
+Responsible for Communications, Works, ICT and Community Development

-Responsible for Physical Development and Public Utilities
+Responsible for Physical Development

 To protect and enhance the Nation’s investment in infrastructure.